 The Great Gatsby, in its final form, received mixed reviews and sold “poorly” – just 20,000 copies in its first year.
 Fitzgerald died in 1940 believing himself to be a failure (boohoo).
 Shortly after his death, the book experienced a strong resurgence, thanks in large part to the Council on Books in Wartime that distributed 155,000 copies to American soldiers fighting in WWII.
 It is now considered a contender for that ever-elusive accolade: The Great American Novel.
 It has been adapted for film, television, literature, opera, ballet, radio, and even computer games.
 I vaguely remember seeing the 2013 movie at some point, but my memories are mostly just glitter and sparkly costumes.
 The only concrete fact that my brain saw fit to retain was that Leonardo launched a thousand memes.

 Anyway, what’s the story?
 Well, a young Yale graduate slash Great War veteran (Nick Carraway) moves to Long Island to work as a bond salesman and basically sort himself out.
-He ends up with a rich neighbour – Jay Gatsby – who throws a lot of fancy parties.
+He ends up friends with his rich neighbour – Jay Gatsby – who throws a lot of fancy parties.
 (He’s really rich, okay?
 It’s very important that you know that.)
-So, Nick just kinda hangs out there a bit; his only other social outings are visiting his flapper cousin and her philandering husband, they live just up the road.
-Already, as I was reading, I couldn’t stop asking myself: what’s the point?
+So, Nick just kinda hangs out there a bit; his only other social outings are visiting his flapper cousin and her philandering husband, who live just up the road.
+As I was reading, I couldn’t stop asking myself: what’s the point?
 I mean, a swotty young guy discovers that he likes drinking and pretty girls, and he hangs around his rich neighbour’s hectic parties – so what?

 Later, we find out that Gatsby is actually in love with Nick’s beautiful cousin, and has quasi-stalked her for years (but we’re supposed to think that’s romantic, not creepy).
 He uses Nick to engineer a rendezvous, and finally gets into her pants.
 They continue hooking up on the sly for a while, until her husband Mr Philanderer finds out and gets all jealous (ironic).
 There’s a crazy show-down at a hotel in the city, and the beautiful cousin runs over her husband’s mistress in Gatsby’s car (yes, shit really escalated, but it’s not over yet).
 Because of the car, everyone assumes that Gatsby is the one who was driving, and it’s all very I Know What You Did Last Summer.
 The mistress’s husband avenges her death by killing Gatsby, and then himself.
 The beautiful cousin gets back with her husband, and they run away together.
 Nick tries to throw a funeral for Gatsby and nobody comes.
 The end.